 Wind power – produced at an industrial level – is harmful.

-Stray voltage, constant noise, infrasound, ground current, increased lightning strikes and shadow flicker have all been associated with industrial wind farms.
+Stray voltage, constant noise, infrasound, ground current, increased lightning strikes, and shadow flicker have all been associated with industrial wind farms.
 These effects of wind turbines cause an array of symptoms among animals and humans.
-Electrohypersensitivity (EHS) has been diagnosed in many people living near industrial wind farms, though some people are more susceptible to EHS than others, such as children and the elderly.
-EHS has at least 87 known symptoms including cognitive dysfunction, fatigue, poor sleep, body aches, headaches, mood disorders, nausea, rashes, rapid heart rate, altered blood pressure, hair loss, altered menstrual cycles, tinnitus and nosebleeds.
-Ground current is discharged from wind turbines if proper wiring and safeguards aren’t taken on the wind farm or nearby structures.
+Electrohypersensitivity (EHS) has been diagnosed in many people living near industrial wind farms, with children and the elderly showing increased susceptibility.
+Moreover, EHS has at least 87 known symptoms, including cognitive dysfunction, fatigue, poor sleep, body aches, headaches, mood disorders, nausea, rashes, rapid heart rate, altered blood pressure, hair loss, altered menstrual cycles, tinnitus and nosebleeds.
+Wind turbines may also discharge ground current if proper wiring and safeguards aren’t established on the wind farm or nearby structures.
 If this voltage enters the home through plumbing, it has been shown to increase the risk for leukemia in children by 300%.

 A bright future?

 Solar power is often hailed as a promising alternative energy source.
 For instance, one sweltering 100-square-mile chunk of the Southwest could power the entire nation with solar energy.
-Of course, that is based solely on the amount of sun rays in that area – the reality of building a 100-square-mile field of solar panels would run into several challenges.
+Of course, that idea derives solely from the amount of sun rays in such areas – the reality of building a 100-square-mile field of solar panels would run into several challenges.
 Nonetheless, the solar trend has caught on.
 Between 2006 and 2013, the number of homes in the U.S. with rooftop solar panels grew by over 1000% to cover nearly 400,000 homes.